telefonicaid/fiware-orion/test/acceptance/behave/README.md

  Properties used by listeners
 - listeners
-    *  LISTENER_NOTIF: listener host used to notfications
+    *  LISTENER_NOTIF: listener host used to notify

 ## Actions pre-defined in Feature Descriptions (Pre and/or Post Actions)